 Some people feel that Intrinsic safety is complicated because it requires more engineering effort as one needs to select the instruments, select appropriate barriers and isolators, design proper grounding schemes and even select the right type of cable.
 However it is not complicated at all.
 You do need a step by step method, with examples, to understand how the process works and you're done.

 More information on Intrinsic Safety and Intrinsically Safe circuits

 We would recommend you to get the Hazardous Area Instrumentation e-learning course, to really understand how intrinsic safety works and how intrinsically safe instruments can deliver value for your plants.
 The course explains much more than just intrinsic safety, of course.
 It covers the concepts of hazardous area instrumentation like no other!
 Plus you can take an Online Exam and get certified too, at no additional cost!

 The IEC symbol for Intrinsic Safety is Ex-i.

-(Ex-i circuits are of either of two types Ex-ia OR Ex-ib OR Ex-ic.
+(Ex-i circuits are of either of three types Ex-ia OR Ex-ib OR Ex-ic).